 It is the best Silver Parade set I have built so far.

 These are exceptionally large, long hip drops.
 You have seen that on most of the horses above, they do not fit -- not even on Independence.
-Better to leave them off than squish and warp them and hope the judge doesn't see the obvious --!
+Better to leave them off than squish and warp them and hope the judge doesn't see how awful that is --!
 In a perfect world, I'd've supplied two sets of hip drops, but frankly I'm pooped.
 A break is needed.

 The pommel (shoulders), one of the most pioneering parts of the whole set, will still have its own post, I swear!